moov2/Moov2.Orchard.SEO/README.md

 Customise the contents of `/robots.txt` in order to control behaviour of robots that crawl your site.
 To learn more about robots.txt head over to the [http://www.robotstxt.org/](http://www.robotstxt.org/).

-When this module is enabled, you'll be able to control the contents returned when a visitor requests `/robots.txt`.
+When this feature is enabled, you'll be able to control the contents returned when a visitor requests `/robots.txt`.
 There is a "Robots" field within the SEO settings available in the admin dashboard.
 By default, when enabled, the `/robots.txt` will instruct robots to not crawl the site.

+### Favicon

+Customise the media used in the response for requests to `/favicon.ico`.

+When this feature is enabled, via the SEO settings available in the admin dashboard, you'll be able to configure the URL to a media asset that'll be returned when a request is made to `/favicon.ico`.
+The media asset can be selected from the Orchard media library or a custom URL can be entered.
+If this module is enabled and the Favicon field is empty, a 404 response will be returned.

+### Google Analytics

+Enter your [Google Analytics](https://www.google.com/analytics) or [Google Tag Manager](https://www.google.com/analytics/tag-manager/), which will be rendered on every page in the site.

+When this feature is enabled, via the SEO settings available in the admin dashboard, you'll be able to enter your Google Analytics tracking code or Google Tag Manager ID.
+Depending on if these have been configured, everytime a page is served on the Orchard site the relevant JavaScript snippets will be loaded into the `<head>` section of the site.